tomeko/rokurunner/README.md

 ## Development

   - Shout out the the original inspiration for this, my Grandma, who I built this for to be able to tune to her favorite international streaming channel with one remote button press
-  - Thanks to [python-roku]([python-roku](https://github.com/jcarbaugh/python-roku)) for the inspiration and [Dan Krause](https://github.com/dankrause) for his [SSDP code](https://gist.github.com/dankrause/6000248) (I had to modify the gist, it won't work with multiple local network interfaces, solved by binding the socket to the local address)
+  - Thanks to [python-roku](https://github.com/jcarbaugh/python-roku) for the inspiration and [Dan Krause](https://github.com/dankrause) for his [SSDP code](https://gist.github.com/dankrause/6000248) (I had to modify the gist, it won't work with multiple local network interfaces, solved by binding the socket to the local address)
   - My first webapp with a 'modern' front-end framework.
 I really appreciate being able to using VueJs 'single-page style' without having to install a gigantic build environment ([cough](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f))

 ## TODO

   - Add different units to delay
+  - Add a random move command, with max random limit
   - Incorporate MQTT to subscribe to topics and run endpoints (IOT stuff)